davidamebley/davidamebley/README.md

 -->
 # Hi there, I'm David Amebley 👋

-- 🌍 I am volunteering with Hack Junction, Finland, as a volunteer full-stack developer.
+- 🌍 I am volunteering at Hack Junction, Finland, as a volunteer full-stack developer.
 - 🎓 My background is in Computer Science and Information Technology.
 - 💻 I enjoy working on backend services, frontend, and full-stack apps.
 - 🌐 A strong focus on Java, Python, TypeScript, and C#.